jarjuk/aws-ssh-resolver/README.md

 * Public DNS Name encodes the Public IP Address.
-Each time an instance is assigned a new IP address, it also gets a new Public DNS name, In essence this means that the task of managing DNS names comparable to the task of managing IP addresses.
+Each time an instance is assigned a new IP address, it also gets a new Public DNS name, In essence this means that the task of managing DNS names becomes comparable to the task of managing IP addresses.

-* Accessing an instance becomes complicated, because Public IP Address, once released, cannot be reused.
-Using fixed IP addresses requires IP address management, and comes with extra costs.
+* Using an IP address to contact an instance is complicated, because Public IP Address, once released, cannot be reused.
+Using fixed IP addresses requires keeping track of reserved address, and comes with extra costs.

 * EC2 instances, with only a Private IP Address, cannot be reached directly from the Internet.

 * Private DNS names also encode the IP address they map to.
-On top of that, Private DNS names cannot be resolved outside the cloud network.
+On top of that, Private DNS names cannot resolved outside the cloud network.

 ## The Solution